vectorgrp/sil-kit-adapters-generic-linux-io/advalues/README.md

 +----------------------+
 ```

+**Note:** In order to trigger the events happening on the files, Linux inotify watchers are instanciated with the ``IN_CLOSE_WRITE`` flag.
+This means events are only triggered when a file opened for writing is closed again afterwards.

 ## Create the adchips
 In order to get the same setup on your local machine, you can run the following script:
 ```